 - Caribbean Hot Chocolate

-Not only will you savor the snacks, but also the scenic views of Narragansett Bay and the Newport Bridge.
+Not only will you savor the snacks by the roaring fire pits, but also the scenic views of Narragansett Bay and the Newport Bridge.

 Plus, The property also has a skating rink.
 So, bring another couple if you want – a private igloo fits up to 4 people.